manuelyhvh/sql-server-samples/samples/features/security/always-encrypted-with-secure-enclaves/azure-sql-database/README.md

 1. Prepare a new instance of SSMS.
    1. Start SSMS.
    1. In the Connect to Server dialog:
       1. In the main page of the dialog, enter your database server name.
 Set **Authentication** to **Azure Active Directory – Universal with MFA**.
 In the **User Name** field, enter your Azure AD username.
-You should enter the same username, you've used to sign in to Azure, when you set up your demo environment.
+You should enter the same username, you used to sign in to Azure, when you set up your demo environment.

         ![Connect to Server](./img/ssms-connect-to-server-main-page.png)

-      1. Click Connect.
+      1. Click **Connect**.
       1. When prompted, sign in to Azure.
 1. Prepare your web browser.
    1. Open a new tab in the browser and point it to Azure Portal: **https://portal.azure.com**.